-Customers generally enjoy the service, reporting fast shipping and great deals, though we will say they may not have the cheapest prices out there for certain items.
+Customers generally enjoy the service, reporting fast shipping and great deals, though I will say they may not have the cheapest prices out there for certain items.

 If you’re someone who loves buying in bulk and hates going to the store to lug five bags and a wheelie cart home, then Boxed is definitely for you.

-Because the service is free and they have several shopping options, good prices, and a varied selection, we believe Boxed wholesale is worth the buy.
+Because the service is free and they have several shopping options, good prices, and a varied selection, I believe Boxed wholesale is worth the buy.

 Boxed Promotions & Discounts

-During our Boxed review, we kept an eye out for any fantastic deals on the brand’s website.
-Here’s what we found:
+During my Boxed review, I kept an eye out for any fantastic deals on the brand’s website.
+Here’s what I found:

 - Save 10% plus free shipping with Boxed promo code ‘BULKNOW’